The NFL may be known as America’s game, but it is enjoyed worldwide. Keep reading to learn more about the growing popularity of the NFL in Europe.

 The popularity in the United Kingdom should be no surprise - the NFL has been coming to London for the NFL International series since 2007.

-It expanded in 2016 to include a game in Mexico City, and it has now expanded once again to reach Germany, with one game being played at the Allianz Arena in Munich last year, and now two games set to be played this year.
+In 2016, the NFL expanded to include a game in Mexico City.
+Now, it's continuing its expansion efforts, with one game played at the Allianz Arena in Munich in 2022 and two games scheduled in Frankfurt this year.

 But the history of the NFL in Europe goes even further back than 2007.

-The NFL’s first efforts to expand the game to an international market was in 1989, when the league set up the World League of American Football (WLAF).
+The NFL’s first effort to expand the game to an international market was in 1989 when the league set up the World League of American Football (WLAF).

-The WLAF was the “brainchild” of the then commissioner, Paul Tagliabue, and was set to be a spring developmental league to the NFL.
+Conceived by the then commissioner, Paul Tagliabue, the WLAF was set to be a spring developmental league for the NFL.

-The series was seen as both a way to expand international interest in the game of American football, but it also acted as something of a stepping stone for future NFL hopefuls, hence the developmental aspect.
+The series aimed to expand international interest in American football and served as a stepping stone for future NFL hopefuls, hence its developmental aspect.

 In 1991, parties in Moscow and Japan expressed interest in joining the league.

-The popularity of the league was not there in the US, but they were never the intended target, anyway.
+The popularity of the league was not there in the US, but they were never the intended target.
 In Barcelona, London, Frankfurt and Montreal, the spectator numbers surpassed early expectations.

 Unfortunately, the league only lasted two seasons in 1991 and 1992, before being suspended for two years.